 - Kala Patthar offers a sunrise that strikes Mount Everest, and its sunset turns the horizon golden.

-- The EBC trek offers a 360-degree panoramic view of the entire Himalayan range, including Ama Dablam, Mount Nuptse, and Everest.
+- The EBC trek offers a 360-degree panoramic view of the entire Himalayan range, including Ama Dablam, Mount Nuptse, and Everest

-Your Journey to the Everest Base Camp
+Route Overview of the Everest Base Camp Trek

 After two nights in Kathmandu, you'll take a flight to Lukla.
 Depending on the season, it occurs either at Kathmandu Domestic Airport or Manthali Airport, Ramechhap.
 Your 'Everest Base Camp Trek' begins at Lukla Airport.

-Then, continue your walk-through of the trails to Tengboche monastery at Tengboche Village.
+Then, you can continue your walk-through of the trails to Tengboche monastery at Tengboche Village.
 You can take your time to adore the mesmerizing view of Everest, Nuptse, Lhotse, and Thamserku.
 After arriving at Dingboche, you'll be awed by the outstanding Ama Dablam and walk towards Nangkartshang Peak.

 Following the EBC route, you'll reach Gorak Shep after twists and turns through the Khumbu Glacier.
 After Gorakshep, you finally get to the Base of Mount Everest.
 You can witness the Khumbu glaciers mesmerizing you as you unwind the timeless beauty of this region.
 After a few moments of admiration, you will descend to Gorak Shep for an overnight stay.